 I’m a Professor in Electrical and Software Engineering in the Schulich School of Engineering at the University of Calgary, Canada.
-This site describes my research and teaching at the university as well some side projects that I’m doing for fun :) You can check out a bit more on my background here.
+This site describes my research and teaching at the university.

 University Contact Information: